Cool Season Carrots

-Growing carrots can sometimes be challenging, particularly during warm seasons.
-The seeds are small and not sown very deeply, making them very prone to drying out.
+Growing carrots can be quite challenging during warm seasons.
+Seeds are small and sown quite shallow, making them very prone to drying out.
+The good news is, winter weather makes it much easier to keep soil moist, allowing the tiny seeds to establish well.

-Yates Carrot Topweight are perfect for sowing all around New Zealand in June.
+Yates Carrot 'Topweight' are a great choice for sowing all around New Zealand in June.

 Growing Tips: